Our Lady of Guadalupe: First printed accounts in Mexico

-appears to be datable to the mid-1500s, and may have been the original work by Valeriano, as that was used by Laso in composing the Huei tlamahuiçoltica.
+appears to be dated to c.
+1556, and may have been the original work by Valeriano, as that was used by Laso in composing the Huei tlamahuiçoltica.
 Most authorities agree on the dating and on Valeriano's authorship.
+According to the skeptic and investigator of the paranormal, Joe Nickell, if the main source, the Huei tlamahuiçoltica, was published in 1649, the legend it narrates date to after that time.